WanboG/CS-6730-Final-Project/index.md

 &nbsp;

 # **The Current Landscape: A Snapshot of the Workforce**
-The U.S. workforce spans a kaleidoscope of fields, each differing in size, scope, and societal role.
-Visualizations of this data reveal striking contrasts: office and administrative support roles and sales occupations dominate in size, representing millions of workers.
-For example, office and administrative support occupations employ approximately 19 million people, while sales and related occupations engage over 14 million workers.
+The U.S. workforce spans a kaleidoscope of fields, each vital to societal function yet distinct in size and scope.
+Some fields, such as Office and Administrative Support Occupations (OAS), dominate in scale, employing approximately 19 million workers, while Sales and Related Occupations (SAL) follow closely with 14 million.

 <div style="margin:1em calc(50% - 50vw);" align="center">
     <div class='tableauPlaceholder' id='viz1733281655884' style='position: relative'>